DylMaurel/MyRPGPrototype/README.md

 # MyRPGPrototype

+ART CREDITS: \
+Top-down town and forest artwork, in addition to music, created by: Luis Zuno (@ansimuz) from https://ansimuz.itch.io/ \
+Combat entity sprites created by: LuizMelo from https://luizmelo.itch.io/ \
+Combat background art created by: Author: Nidhoggn from https://opengameart.org/users/nidhoggn \
+Character sprites in the overworld created by: Pipoya from https://pipoya.itch.io/

+# Overview
 As the title of this repo suggests, this code establishes the foundation of a jrpg-style video game.
 This project is coded completely in Lua with the LOVE2D game development framework.
 If someone wants to run this code, they must install LOVE2D.